The ground-up development loan of your dreams

-HUD provides a full checklist of requirements, however much of the checklist and process is managed in-house.
-Here you can see the full HUD 221(d)(4) checklist.
-Below, however, is a fairly complete synopsis of the outline of the 221(d)(4) FHA insured loan program.
-You can find the basics to submit a file for consideration at the Apply Page on our site.
+HUD provides a full checklist of requirements, but much of the checklist and process is managed in house.
+You can see the full HUD 221(d)(4) checklist here.
+We've also provided a fairly complete synopsis of the FHA 221(d)(4)-insured loan program below.
+You can find the basics to submit a file for consideration on the Apply Page of our site.

-- 40 year fixed and fully amortizing interest rates as of January, 2016 are ranging between 4.10% and 4.75% which includes MIP.
-221(d)(4) loans are interest only during the construction period which provides for, up to an additional three years of financing at the same fixed rate.
+- 40-year fixed and fully amortizing interest rates as of November 2017 are ranging between 4.10% and 4.75%, which include MIP.
+221(d)(4) loans are interest-only during the construction period, which provides for up to an additional three years of financing at the same fixed rate.

 - All loans must go through a HUD pre-review process.

-- Adherence to David Bacon prevailing wage standards is required.
+- Adherence to Davis-Bacon prevailing wage standards is required.

 - An annual audit of operations is required.

 - Hard second liens are not allowed, but soft seconds and stock pledges are allowed if structured in accordance with HUD requirements.